 4. Have your child wear sandals, or plimsolls if you don’t have anything suitable.
 Also, check with the school whether you need to provide a doll and fabric for swaddling.

-You’ll need: A cream or brown pillowcase (buy cheap or dye one if needed), a long skirt, a stretchy hairband, a length of brown fabric, a leather belt, some sandals and possibly a robe.
+To make a Joseph costume you’ll need: A cream or brown pillowcase (buy cheap or dye one if needed), a long skirt, a stretchy hairband, a length of brown fabric, a leather belt, some sandals and possibly a robe.

 1. As with Mary, make the pillowcase into a simple tunic top.
 Make cuts down the sides for the arms to come through, and at the top for the head.

 2. Again, like Mary, use a skirt you already have or make a skirt longer if needed.
 If your son is refusing to wear a skirt, they may settle for very baggy trousers with a robe (preferably cream or brown) over the top.
 Accessorise with a leather belt.

 3. Fold the brown fabric and secure it with a stretchy hairband.

 4. Have your child wear sandals to complete the outfit, and add a brown robe if you like.

 To make a three kings costume you’ll need: a robe (their usual dressing gown may be suitable if it’s dark and plain), some gold card, glitter and shiny paper, glue, tinsel, safety pins, a long plastic necklace, glitter, gold-coloured rope or ribbon, bright clothes, plimsolls.

 1. Decorate their robe by using safety pins to fasten on strands of tinsel of all colours.
 Tie the robe with gold rope or ribbon.